Can a Helicopter Flight to the Top of Mt. Everest?

-If you don’t have much time, flying into Kathmandu is the best choice; you can be within striking distance of Mt.
+If you don’t have much time, flying into Kathmandu is the best choice, you can be within striking distance of Mt.
 Everest in a few hours (depending on where your flight originated).

 Is it feasible to reach Mt.
 Everest by air?
 Yes, but there are a variety of approaches to accomplish it, each with its own set of pros and drawbacks.
-If you’re short on time or cash, flying into Kathmandu is your best bet; if not, an air tour from Lukla Airport could be just what the doctor ordered!
+If you’re short on time or cash, flying into Kathmandu is your best bet; if not, an air tour from Lukla Airport could be just what the doctor order!

 Helicopter Tour Introduction

 Many people believe that helicopters can’t fly high enough to reach Mt.
 Everest, but this is not the case.
 The Euro copter AS350 B3e and Mi-8 MTV-1 are two examples of helicopters that can reach the top of Mt Everest.

 You may fly to the top of Mount Everest by helicopter, according to a recent report.
 It’s true!
 There are a few different firms that provide this service.
 However, it is not an inexpensive trip.
 The price of flying to the peak of Mt.
 Everest ranges from $25,000 to $50,000.
 So there’s a catch.

 The high altitude is the primary reason for the high cost of flying to the peak of Mount Everest by helicopter.
 Mt.
 Everest, which stands at 29,029 feet (8848 meters), is one of the world’s highest mountains.